-- 1. The parties know that they live in the circumstances of justice.
+1. The parties know that they live in the circumstances of justice.
 These are objective (material resources are neither drastically scarce nor abundant) and subjective (people are neither completely benevolent nor malevolent).
-That means social cooperation is possible and desirable: it produces benefits compared with general egoism.
+That means social cooperation is possible and desirable: it produces benefits compared with gen-

+- eral egoism.
 But they disagree about how to distribute the benefits of social cooperation. (§22) - 2.
 The parties know general information from the social sciences.
-But they don't know anything specific about their own society, aside from the fact that it's in the circumstances of justice. (§24)

-- 3. The parties know that they have a sense of justice, meaning they will all abide by the principles they choose. (§25) At the same time, they know that they cannot abide by any rules, no matter how demanding.
+But they don't know anything specific about their own society, aside from the fact that it's in the circumstances of justice. (§24) - 3.
+The parties know that they have a sense of justice, meaning they will all abide by the principles they choose. (§25) At the same time, they know that they cannot abide by any rules, no matter how demanding.
 See the strains of commitment. - 4.
 The parties know the thin theory of the good, meaning they know that their good consists in pursuing a 'rational plan of life'.
 It is "thin" because it contains no information about what that plan is.
 Consequently, all the parties know is that they need things that they could use for any plan, no matter what it is.
 Those are primary social goods. (§60) - 5.
-Primary social goods the parties know that there are some things that are useful for any rational plan of life: liberty, opportunities, wealth, sense of self-worth. (§11; §15)
+Primary social goods the parties know that there are some things that are useful for any rational plan of life.
+Rawls thinks that the primary social goods include liberty, opportunity, wealth, and a sense of self-worth. (§11; §15)